 We don’t disclose the added parameter because the strategy was our monthly trading edge for February 2022 (or you can buy it on trading strategies for sale – see strategy 17):

 Worth noting is that 67% of the trades of the improved strategy are done on a day when the close is higher than the day before.
 This is a huge advantage.
 Why is that?

 Because we are not necessarily buying on weakness.
 The best strategies in the stock market over the last three decades have been to buy on weakness – mean reversion strategies.
 The NR7 is not a mean reversion strategy based on weakness.
 We are simply entering on low volatility.
 Low volatility usually happens during bull markets, not bear markets or short-term weakness.

 This means that the NR7 strategy complements any mean revertive strategies you might have in your portfolio of strategies, exactly what you should be looking for if you are serious about trading.
 Please read our separate article on this topic:

 The difference between the High and the Low is the main component of the strategy.
 Depending on where you download the quotes you can get faulty data.
 We used data from Yahoo!finance, but be careful of the data.
 Please read the article below to understand why.

 Amibroker and Tradestation (Easy Langauage) code for the NR7

-If you would like to have the Amibroker or Tradestation code for the free strategy without the improved parameter, you can order it on the green link below.
+If you would like to have the Amibroker or Tradestation code for the free strategy without the improved parameter, you can order it here when you become a Silver member.
 You get additional access to the code for at least 70 other of our free trading strategies.

 NR7 trading strategy – ending remarks: